 In Germany all four mistletoe preparations mentioned above are approved for use.
 Here the statutory health insurance reimburses the costs of mistletoe therapy with these drugs for all advanced, i.e. palliative, stages of disease on the condition of a prescription by a medical doctor.
 Precondition is a public health insurance prescription (Kassenrezept).
 The term palliative tumour therapy refers to the treatment of a disease which is not yet final, but which can no longer be treated curatively.
 The aim of this therapy is to alleviate the symptoms, improve quality of life and, if possible, to extend survival time .

 In an adjuvant, i.e. non-metastatic stage of cancer, statutory and private insurance companies have the option to cover the costs, but aren’t required to do so.
-Exceptional cases of severe side effects during or after chemotherapy, such as cancer-related fatigue syndrome, may justify coverage by German statutory health insurance.
+In exceptional cases, e. g. to reduce chemotherapy-related side effects during or after therapy or to alleviate cancer- or therapy-related fatigue syndrome, mistletoe preparations can also be prescribed and reimbursed by German statutory health insurance.

-Unless otherwise prescribed, the mistletoe preparation is injected subcutaneously two to three times a week.
-The optimal strength and dose are determined by the physician, taking into account the possible reactions to mistletoe administration and contraindications.
+Depending on prescription, the mistletoe preparation is injected subcutaneously several times a week.
+The optimal frequency of application, strength and dose are determined by the physician, taking into account the possible reactions to the mistletoe preparation and contraindications.
 Dosage, frequency and duration of use depend on the condition of the person to be treated, their reaction, the clinical course of the disease and the respective mistletoe preparation.
-The dosage is gradually increased and is based on the individual's general condition, the strength of the reaction at the injection site and body temperature.
-Usually, mistletoe can be applied at various locations, e.g. alternately to the four quadrants of the abdominal skin, the thigh or upper arm.
+The dose is monitored by a physician, usually increased slowly, and is based on the individual's general condition, the strength of the reaction and body temperature.
+The mistletoe preparation is usually applied at various locations, e.g. alternately to the four quadrants of the abdominal skin, the thigh or upper arm.
 Inflamed or irradiated application sites should always be avoided.
-The time of day for the administration of mistletoe can be determined individually.
+The time of day when the mistletoe preparation is administered can be determined individually.

 The duration of use is principally not limited and should be discussed between doctor and patient.
 It depends on the respective risk of recurrence and the individual condition and diagnostic findings of the patient.
-The application can last for a long period of time, continuously or intermittently.
-Usually, pauses are taken with increasing duration of therapy [1, 2, 3, 4].
+The preparation is usually applied for a longer period of time, whereby the mistletoe preparation can be given continuously or intermittently.
+Generally, pauses are taken with increasing duration of therapy [1, 2, 3, 4].

 High-dosage or off-label use of mistletoe applications (e.g. intravenous, intrapleural, intravascular, intrapericardial, intratumoural and intraperitoneal mistletoe applications) in addition to usual subcutaneous injections should be reserved for specialists and should be carried out under close clinical observation .
-These applications are off-label, as they are outside the scope of authority’s approval.
+These applications are outside the use approved by the drug regulatory authorities.
 This requires the patient’s written consent.
 However, these off-label ways of administering are generally considered to be safe (please also read the section on safety).

-Further information on the use of mistletoe can be found at anthromedics.
+Further information on the use of mistletoe preparations can be found at anthromedics.